kubeflow/website/content/en/docs/distributions/gke/anthos.md

 title = "Kubeflow On-premises on Anthos" description = "Running Kubeflow across on-premises and cloud environments with Anthos" weight = 200
 +++

-[Anthos](https://cloud.google.com/anthos) is a hybrid and multi-cloud application platform developed and supported by Google.
+Introduction: [Anthos](https://cloud.google.com/anthos) is a hybrid and multi-cloud application platform developed and supported by Google.
 Anthos is built on open source technologies, including Kubernetes, Istio, and Knative.